explosion/curated-transformers/docs/source/tokenizers.rst

 Each tokenizer type provides a ``from_hf_hub`` function that will load a tokenizer from Hugging Face Hub.
-If you want to load a tokenizer without committing to a specific tokelizer type, you can use the :class:`.AutoTokenizer` class.
-This class also provides a ``from_hf_hub`` method to load a tokenizer, but will try to infer the tokelizer type automatically.
+If you want to load a tokenizer without committing to a specific tokenizer type, you can use the :class:`.AutoTokenizer` class.
+This class also provides a ``from_hf_hub`` method to load a tokenizer, but will try to infer the tokenizer type automatically.

 .. autoclass:: curated_transformers.tokenization.AutoTokenizer
    :members: